macgregor-thompson/ng-drag-to-reorder/README.md

 ## Options:

+**1. dtrInit**

-1. `dtr-init` allows you turn the drag and drop functionality on and off.
+- The `dtr-init` attribute allows you turn the drag and drop functionality on and off.
 You can pass it an expression to observe and will add or remove the event listeners based on a true/false value.
 (Note that this is the only attribute that requires interpolation.)

 ```html